Minecraft Gamerules Guide - All Game Rules Explained

 functionCommandLimit | Bedrock | 10000 | Instructions per function file |

 These values prevent infinite loops and abuse.
-Increasing them allows for more massive operations at the risk of impacting performance.
+Increasing them allows for larger operations at the risk of impacting performance.

 /gamerule commandModificationBlockLimit 100000